Mumbai crime: Sari-clad men posed as eunuchs to rob people

-Besides extorting money from commuters in local trains, the duo had escaped with a woman’s valuables after promising to bless her with a child
+Duo would extort money from commuters in local trains and dupe people by making false promises.
+They conned a woman of valuables after promising to bless her with a child

 Two men who posed as eunuchs and looted several people in the city are in the police net after they were nabbed from Dahisar while trying to con another victim on Tuesday.

 Police identified Ramesh Nath (left, and below) and Manoj Parmar from the CCTV grabs they had with them, and nabbed them from Dahisar on Tuesday.
 The two men would wear saris and pose as eunuchs to loot people

 The duo, identified as Ramesh Nath (26) and Manoj Parmar (25), are residents of Mumbra, and would leave their respective homes dressed as men.
 They would then find a suitable place to change into women’s clothing, and would board local trains and demand money from commuters, or scout the city, looking for people to con and rob.